 (Toronto, Feb 8, 2020) The outbreak of the novel coronavirus in China (Covid-19, formerly known as 2019-nCoV) represents a significant and urgent threat to global health.
 As of February 8th, 2020, the World Health Organization (WHO) reports more than 28,000 infections, with the infection spreading at a rapid rate.

-We have created a new Theme Issue, Coronavirus Covid-19 Outbreak Rapid Reports, for which we will accept original papers including rapid surveillance reports, field reports, case studies, and raw datasets related to Covid-19/nCoV.
+We have created a new Theme Issue, Coronavirus Covid-19 Outbreak Rapid Reports for JMIR Public Health & Surveillance, for which we will accept original papers including rapid surveillance reports, field reports, case studies, and raw datasets related to Covid-19/nCoV.

 - surveillance systems

 - technologies such as mobile apps and wearables as well as domestic technologies for screening, surveillance, and quarantine

 While these are the themes specifically sought for for JMIR Public Health & Surveillance, all other JMIR journals are also soliciting COVID19 papers, including viewpoints, rapid reviews, and original research, which will be reviewed and published within 2-3 weeks (when submitting, just choose a target journal that fits best).